katiarp/MechaCar_Statistical_Analysis/README.md

 ![Image_name](Resources/total_summary_suspension.png)

 When looking at the total summary suspension table above, we can see that the MechaCar design specifications are being met.
-The variance of the suspension coils in the total summary is ~62.3 which is less than 100 pounds per square inch (PSI).
+The variance of the suspension coils in the total summary is ~62.3 which is less than 100 PSI.
 However, when we observe the summary per lot, in the table below, we find that lot number 3 is exceeding the design specifications.
-In lot number 3 we see a variance of ~170.3 PSI surpassing the 100PSI.
+In lot number 3 we see a variance of ~170.3 PSI surpassing the 100 PSI.

 **Lot summary PSI**

 ![Image_name](Resources/lot_summary_PSI.png)